EA Dojo

 3. The Riester and Rürup pensions create US reporting.
 These subsidized German private pensions (Riester-Rente, Rürup-Rente) receive government allowances.
 From a US perspective, they may be foreign grantor trusts requiring Forms 3520 and 3520-A. The government subsidy may be US-taxable income.
 Most Americans in Germany don't report these plans because their German tax advisor doesn't know US rules.

 4. Kindergeld (child benefit) complicates the Child Tax Credit.
-Germany pays Kindergeld — a monthly child benefit of €250 per child.
-The US Child Tax Credit is $2,000 per qualifying child.
-The interaction: Kindergeld is not US-taxable but may reduce the foreign tax credit calculation.
+Germany pays Kindergeld. a monthly child benefit of €250 per child.
+The 2026 U.S. Child Tax Credit is up to $2,200 per qualifying child.
+The interaction: Kindergeld is not U.S.-taxable but may affect the overall foreign-tax-credit analysis.
 The dual filing strategy depends on whether the family claims the Child Tax Credit, the Additional Child Tax Credit, or the Credit for Other Dependents.

 Why the EA Fits